OfficialThomas/OfficialThomas/README.md

 VoicePlayer.cs
 - This file is used in Buds as the script related to voice acting.
 In order for it to work the YarnSpinner plug-in is required.

-Jerry Needs A Girl (Folder)
-- This folder is holding the unity files related to an independent project Jerry Needs A Girl.
-Once I have a prototype here, a repository for the game will be made.